Ellen White Investigation

 For the time has come for judgment...
 (RSV)

-There can be no doubt that Peter was not referring to an "investigative judgment" that supposedly began some 18 centuries in the future.
-Mrs. White's omission of the first part of the verse allowed her to change the meaning of the passage and project it into a completely different era and a completely different event.
+There can be no doubt that Peter was not referring to an "investigative judgment" that supposedly began some eighteen centuries in the future.
+Mrs. White's omission of the first part of the verse allowed her to wrest the meaning of the passage and project it into a completely different era and a completely different event.
+She did this to make the passage conform to her own preconceived ideas about the SDA Investigative Judgment.

 Category: Bible vs. Mrs. White